Ella Hall: Marriage, children and divorce

+Carl Laemmle, head of Universal, went to Universal City to oversee the California plant.
+Once he wrapped up his business, he was slated to return to Universal's New York offices on the Santa Fe train.
+Before he left, he chose to host a gala on June 13, 1917.
+Invitations were sent out, and three thousand guests took advantage of Laemmle's offer.
+"The occasion promised to be one of the most noteworthy in the history of film functions."

+Among the guests was Emory Johnson, 23, a Universal leading man currently in the third year of his contract.
+At an appropriate moment during the ball, glasses were clinked, and Emory Johnson and fellow universalite Ella Hall professed their love and announced their engagement.
 Hall had recently turned years old.
-The petite, blue-eyed blond beauty first found work as a Universal ingénue.
-She had grown up in the movies.
-By 1915, Hall had become one of the hottest box-office attractions at Universal.
-Johnson had acted in his last picture of 1916, My Little Boy.
-The movie was the first film with his future bride.
-They fell in love during the making of this motion picture.
-But they had saved their big announcement for the Laemmle ball.
-At an appropriate moment during the ball, glasses were clinked, and Emory and Hall professed their love and announced their engagement.

 Fast-forward to Thursday, September 6, 1917.
 Hall and Johnson were busy finishing their day's work for Universal.
 They worked until 2 pm.
-After they cleaned up, Johnson and Hall were married in a private ceremony at 3 o'clock.
+After they removed their makeup, they left the studios and were married in a private ceremony at 3 o'clock.
 After the ceremony, they hopped in Johnson's Hupmobile and drove off on their honeymoon.
 They were scheduled to return to work on October 1.
 After the honeymoon was over, the couple moved into Johnson's house along with Johnson's mother Emilie Johnson.